United States: Free shipping on orders over $49

 Overview

 When it comes to mechanical keyboard switches, the Jerrzi Poseidon and the KTT Rose both offer unique typing experiences.
-The Poseidon is a linear switch, known for None and categorized as [].
+The Poseidon is a linear switch, known for its smooth operation and categorized as a straightforward option.
 On the other hand, the Rose is also a linear switch but stands out for its progressive springs that provide a substantial yet not heavy typing experience.
 While the Poseidon may be more straightforward, the Rose offers a more nuanced typing feel with its low-pitched, neutral, mild, and polished characteristics.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's dive in a bit deeper beyond generalities so you can make the best decision regarding the switch that suits you.

 By the numbers